 Passive systems are frequently battery-operated, stand-alone units.
 They are inexpensive and easy to install.
 Some simply sit on the floor while others may be wall mounted.
 A moisture sensor is located on the bottom of the unit and activates the alarm when it becomes wet.
 Battery-operated devices need to be tested regularly, and the batteries should be replaced on a periodic basis.

 Individual appliance systems

-- Depending on the type of device, you may be able to install this system without any special tools.
-However, in some cases, a qualified plumber may be needed.
+Depending on the type of device, you may be able to install this system without any special tools.
+However, in some cases, you may need a qualified plumber to help.